ewired/gjs-guide/docs/guides/gjs/memory-management.md

 }
 ```

-Although the principle of the code below is sound, we are leaking a reference to a GObject we are responsible for (and thus memory).
-The leak below is fairly easy to spot; what's important is how and why that reference was leaked.
-Mistakes like these are often easier to make and harder to track down.
+Here's another example.
+Although the principle of the code below is
+sound, we are leaking a reference to a GObject we are responsible for (and thus
+memory).
+The leak below is fairly easy to spot; what's important is how and why
+that reference was leaked.
+Mistakes like these are often easier to make and
+harder to track down.

 ```js
 'use strict';